How to Attract and Market to Generation Z Customers

 - 33% use reviews found on all social media

-The Gen Z relationship with money
+The Gen Z relationship with Dollars and cents

 Born between 1996 and the two thousand and teens, Gen Zers are only now becoming an economic force in the market.
 In the next few years a large percentage of them will be leaving high school and the first group will be graduating college and entering the workforce.
-Although by weight of numbers, Gen Z is a huge demographic group they have a conservative attitude to money.
+Although by weight of numbers, Gen Z is a huge demographic group, they do have a conservative attitude to money.

 The effect of Gen X

 Remember, Gen Z were predominantly born of Gen X parents.
-This generation has not known the economic freedom of their parents, the Baby Boom generation.
-Gen X parents have raised their children with high levels of personal debt, stagnant wages, recessions, and reduced employment opportunities.
+This generation has not known the economic freedom of their parents’culture, the Baby Boom generation.
+Many Gen X parents have raised their children with high levels of personal debt, stagnant wages, recessions, and reduced employment opportunities.
 This has not gone unnoticed by their Gen Z children who have been brought up to save money, be careful with credit, and not expect lifetime employment.

 A changing society